Skip to main content

 Austin Cost of Living (2026)

-Austin’s cost of living runs about 3% above the U.S. average, the highest among Texas’s major metros, and housing is the main reason.
+Austin’s cost of living runs about 3% above the U.S. average on the C2ER composite index — the highest of Texas’s big three metros by that measure — and housing is the main reason.
 The typical home now sells for around $460,000 and the housing index sits roughly 8% above the national norm.
 No state income tax and apartment rents that have softened since 2024 take some of the sting out.

 COL index (US avg = 100)